International Citizens Insurance Logo

 If your visa is denied:

-Before reapplying, make sure to fully address the reasons for the refusal.
+Before reapplying, ensure that you fully address the reasons for the refusal.
 This may include updating your passport, submitting stronger financial documentation, correcting paperwork, or obtaining compliant travel coverage.

 Schengen Area Travel Tips